A trip report from our Canada Day 2013 long weekend kayak camping trip to Thormanby Islands, Smuggler Cove & Secret Cove, on the sunshine coast.

 Floating in, under and through this whole… regatta in the sunshine, in our little kayak, was interesting and fun.

 Over to the north west side we eventually found the government dock and marina - with a boat fuelling dock, floating restaurant and shop.
-We tied the kayak to the dock at the back and climbed up onto the dock.
+We tied the kayak to the dock at the back and climbed out.
 We proceeded to make extensive use of their bathroom facilities, before buying cold drinks, ice cream and After Sun lotion from the shop.
 We then sat in the shade on the edge of the dock and watched the world go by for a while.

 We paddled back to Smuggler Cove, tied up the kayak and explored the trails around the cove a little before dinner.